Hi, I'm Rishi!

 • agentic function-calling and information retrieval

-These days, I'm studying computer science at Georgia Tech as a master's student, and I recently graduated from UC Berkeley with a bachelor's degree in computer science.
+These days, I'm studying computer science at Georgia Tech as a master's student, while also pursuing efficent ML research at the EIC Lab with Prof. Celine Lin.
+I recently graduated from UC Berkeley with a bachelor's degree in computer science.

-I've worked as an undergraduate researcher at the Berkeley AI Research (BAIR) Lab, creating LLM parsers for large-scale security logs and enabling sample-efficient prompt optimization for data-constrained reasoning tasks.
-I've also spent 1 year interning at T-Mobile Research, finetuning telco-RAG systems for domain adaptation and building evaluation frameworks for synthetic datasets (and filing 2 USPTO utility patents for my work).
-I'm interning at Amazon this summer, evaluating the autonomous multi-agent shopping framework.
+Previously, I worked as an undergraduate researcher at the Berkeley AI Research (BAIR) Lab with the AI security group.
+I've also spent a year interning at T-Mobile Research, finetuning telco-RAG systems for domain adaptation and building evaluation frameworks for synthetic datasets (and filing 3 USPTO utility patents for my work on RFID tag location detection and language modeling for dynamic datacenter routing).
+I've also interned at Amazon on the agentic shopping team, where I deployed trajectory evaluation infrastructure for the shopping multi-agent AI framework.

-Previously, I speedsolved Rubik's cubes.
-When I'm not pushing to git, you can find me exploring museums in SF.
+Growing up, I speedsolved Rubik's cubes.
+When I'm not pushing to git, you can find me reading & listening to audiobooks.